marcusgia2505/classEx_doc/docs/index.rst

 .. figure:: _static/introduction/overview.png
    :alt:  300px

 Welcome to the documentation of classEx.
-In this documentation you can find all information on how to use classEx.
+In this documentation, you can find all information on how to use classEx.
 General information on classEx can be found at https://classEx.de.

 .. note:: You can also download a `pdf version`_ of the documentation.
 Please note that we change the documentation from time to time.
 So you might check from time if your PDF is still up-to-date.
 For this just compare the release version.
 Current release is 1.0.